 Undergraduate degree: BA

-Students and faculty members in the Department of the History of Art and Architecture at the UO explore global history, culture, and politics through art and architecture from antiquity to the present day.
+Art history students explore global history, culture, and society through art and architecture from antiquity to the present day.
 Trained to celebrate cultural differences and the broad spectrum of human creativity and expression, art history students are natural ambassadors of pluralism and tolerance.
-Here, you’ll develop skills in appreciating visual and material culture to make you a true global citizen—ideally equipped to correlate historical events and concerns with important contemporary and international phenomena.
+As an art history student, you’ll develop skills in appreciating visual and material culture to help you become a true global citizen—ideally equipped to understand how historical events and concerns relate to important contemporary and international phenomena.